Nevada Mesothelioma Lawyer

 Employees at these job sites worked in an environment where it was easy to inhale or even swallow the fine asbestos fibers.

-Power plant workers in Nevada are a high-risk group for developing asbestosis and mesothelioma as a result.
+As a result, power plant workers in Nevada are a high-risk group for developing asbestosis and mesothelioma.

-A former worker of Nevada Power in Las Vegas filed a lawsuit in 2005 after developing mesothelioma as a result of working in the boiler room from 1957-1964.
+A former worker of Nevada Power in Las Vegas filed a lawsuit in 2005 after developing mesothelioma from working in the boiler room from 1957 to 1964.

 The plaintiff sued the power company’s manufacturer, D.B.
 Riley, and with the help of his mesothelioma lawyer, settled for $2 million.